 NEW ALBUM – REVOLUCION

-Let’s discuss next about the new album REVOLUCION.
-If I’m right, you did some recording in Cuba, at least you recorded a couple of cover songs there?
+Let’s discuss next the new album REVOLUCION.
+If I’m right, you did some recording in Cuba; at least you recorded a couple of cover songs there?

 John Corabi: We wanted to try and record something while we were there and pulling some Cuban musicians with us.
-But we were rehearsing in that studio and we first, we put the set together and we worked out some parts with the other outside Cuban musicians.
-Then we did the show and at that point I don’t know if we really even thought about doing “Midnight Moses” for the record.
-We did it live and we got such a great response, we were like; fuck!
+But we were rehearsing in that studio, and we first put the set together, and we worked out some parts with the other outside Cuban musicians.
+Then we did the show, and at that point, I don’t know if we really even thought about doing “Midnight Moses” for the record.
+We did it live, and we got such a great response; we were like, fuck!
 We should record this.

 Marco Mendoza: We were right there.
 We were in that quintessential studio in Havana, Cuba.

-John Corabi: So we laid the tracks down and then we were like, it would be cool in the middle of breakdown of the “Midnight Moses” to have that girl do the percussion thing and the cowbell and all that stuff.
-So we brought them in for the parts of that stuff and we had them play percussion on “Evil”.
+John Corabi: So we laid the tracks down, and then we were like, it would be cool in the middle of the breakdown of the “Midnight Moses” to have that girl do the percussion thing and the cowbell and all that stuff.
+So we brought them in for the parts of that stuff, and we had them play percussion on “Evil.”
 There was a couple….
-We had a lot of musicians; we had a saxophone player, a percussionist, singers and more.
+We had a lot of musicians; we had a saxophone player, a percussionist, singers, and more.